aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

 Follow steps below to complete the ADOT package installation:

 1. Update the following config file.
 Review comments carefully and replace everything that is wrapped with a `<>` tag.
 Note this configuration aims to mimic the Prometheus community helm chart.
-A user can tailor the scrap targets further by modifying the receiver section below.
+A user can tailor the scrape targets further by modifying the receiver section below.
 Refer to [ADOT package spec]({{< relref "../../../reference/packagespec/adot" >}}) for additional explanations of each section.

     <details>
       <summary>Click to expand ADOT package config</summary>